-One of the hot real estate investments in Thailand for foreigners is to Buy a Condo in Phuket.
-Both Leasehold and Freehold.
+One of the hot real estate investments in Thailand for foreigners is buying a condo in Phuket.
+Both leasehold and freehold.
 Firstly, freehold in this article means foreigner freehold.
-It is 100% legal investment for foreigner investors.
-However, investment is investment which always comes with a risk.
-This article gives you 5 steps and 3 common mistakes to manage and prevent your risk.
-In case you are looking for a clear idea about buying land or a condo in Phuket, we highly recommend reading the article 5 steps to understand when buying real estate in Phuket.
+It is a 100% legal investment for foreign investors.
+However, investment is an investment, which always comes with a risk.
+This article gives you five steps and three common mistakes to manage and prevent your risk.
+In case you are looking for a clear idea about buying land or a condo in Phuket, we highly recommend reading the article’s 5 steps to understand when buying real estate in Phuket.

 Step 1: Choose between Buying Leasehold and Freehold